pyronear/pyro-storage/client/CONTRIBUTING.md

 git checkout -b a-short-description
 ```

 4 - You only have to set your development environment now.
-First uninstall any existing installation of the library with `pip uninstall pyroclient`, then:
+First uninstall any existing installation of the library with `pip uninstall pyroannotationclient`, then:
 ```shell
 pip install -e "client/.[dev]"
 ```